instructure/aws_dcos_terraform/README.md

 - Create a 'root' module that replicates almost everything the default DC/OS cloudformation does
 - Add in Cloudwatch monitoring
 - Add in more machine options, such as spot block and spot fleet support

+### Old Versions
+Breaking changes are handeled by... not really handling them.
+It is recomended you pin your import of this TF to a sha.

 ### Contributing